There is one crypto project that drew attention through its innovative and remarkable consistency, even when all cryptocurrencies plummeted – Tezos.

 Even more, in the Tezos environment, developers are able to come up with propositions for protocol upgrades.
-The proposition is reviewed and voted by token holders.
-And if the proposition is implemented, the developer will be actually rewarded for his contribution.
+The propositions are reviewed and voted by token holders and if implemented, the developers will be actually rewarded for their contribution.

 In 2015, the Breitmans tried to convince several banks to adopt the technology Arthur proposed and raise $10 million in two or three years.
-It didn’t work out for them, though.
-But in 2016 they managed to conduct an ICO and get $612,000 from 10 early bakers.
+It didn’t work out, but in 2016, they managed to conduct an ICO and get $612,000 from 10 early bakers.

 Arthur and Kathleen decided to hold the Tezos ICO in Zug, Switzerland.
 And to meet the requirements of the Swiss Civil Code, they established the Tezos Foundation, with Johan Gevers as president.

-So, in July 2017, Tezos managed to gather $232 million, but the continuation of the project and token issuance was delayed due to the falling out between the Breitmans and Gevers.
+So, in July 2017, Tezos managed to gather $232 million, but the continuation of the project and token issuance were delayed due to the falling out between the Breitmans and Gevers.

 The delay drew with itself a series of lawsuits that got Tezos in legislative troubles with the U.S. Securities and Exchange Commission.

 In 2018, the internal struggles were sorted out, and Gevers was dismissed.
 When the project was about to retake its course, it unexpectedly announced the implementation of Know Your Customer/Anti-Money Laundering checks for contributors.
 The Tezos KYC was met with a negative reaction from the community.

 But finally, the beta network was launched at the end of Q2.
 And even if 2018 was rather bearish, Tezos kept its value quite stable and continued improving and developing.
 Moreso, in the bull from the beginning of 2020, the tezzie tripled its value.